Connect with others who understand.

 • HIV

-A MyEczemaTeam member described what treatment routine works best for them: “I use squalane for my scalp and almost always wear an organic cotton head wrap to stop myself from gouging chunks of hair out.
+One MyEczemaTeam member shared the routine that helps them the most: “I use squalane for my scalp and almost always wear an organic cotton head wrap to stop myself from gouging chunks of hair out.
 I also keep my nails as short as possible.”

 Talk With Others Who Understand

 MyEczemaTeam is the social network for people with eczema and their loved ones.
-Here, more than 43,000 members from around the world come together to ask questions, offer support and advice, and connect with others who understand life with eczema.
+Here, people from around the world come together to ask questions, offer support and advice, and connect with others who understand life with eczema.

 Do you get eczema on your scalp?
-How do you cope?
-Share your experience in the comments below or start a discussion on MyEczemaTeam.
+How do you manage your symptoms?
+Share your experience in the comments below or start a discussion on your Activities page.

 All updates must be accompanied by text or a picture.